atch2203/blog/src/content/blog/riscy writeup.md

 }
 ```
 It seems that this program is only doing 3-4 things:
-- it first gives us the pointer to our function, which in this case is
+- it first gives us the pointer to our function, which in this case is right above our buffer (verify this later)

 **TODO DRAW STACK**